-The only reason you might read elsewhere that saffron threads should be further dried prior to use is that lower grade saffron may contain too much moisture for good release of its aroma, color and flavor.
+The only reason you might read elsewhere that saffron threads should be further dried prior to use is that lower-grade saffron may contain too much moisture for a good release of its aroma, color, and flavor.

 All Type Of Saffron